AndersDeath/diary2/000-current.md

 # 28 August - Mittwoch - Yerevan - 706 Tag der Einwanderung - Heat Sunny

 I was in doctor's office in the morning he looked at sitiation and told me that I am recovering well.
 I want to believe in it.
 So, I do my best for being better.
+Also I did a lot of important persinal things today.